How to Do Bank Reconciliation: Steps for Accurate Books

 How to use bank reconciliation software

 Most banks can send transaction data directly to accounting software, like Xero, through a secure online connection.
-When you’re ready to do reconciliation, the software pulls up each bank transaction in turn and either:
+When you're ready to reconcile your bank transactions, the software pulls up each bank transaction in turn and either:

-• asks what the transaction was for and enters the info into your accounts
+- asks what the transaction was for and enters the information into your accounts

 If a transaction isn't showing on your bank statement, it's most likely because you got income that you didn't bank, or you paid for something out of a different account or with cash.
 Get to the bottom of it and make the necessary notes.

-Bank statement shows something that’s not in your business books?
+When your bank statement shows transactions not in your business books

 If a transaction isn't showing in your business books, it could be from a keystroke error when you entered a transaction.
 Or it could be a transaction that you forgot to enter.
 Make the required corrections or updates.